Call us: 601.957.3101

 Except for homestead property, the right to partition property in Mississippi is absolute.
-Consequently, a restriction in a deed or operating agreement that precludes partition may not be enforceable.
-So almost any adult person who owns an undivided concurrent interest in real property can file a partition lawsuit.
+Consequently, a deed or operating agreement restriction that precludes partition may not be enforceable.
+So, almost any adult person who owns an undivided concurrent interest in real property can file a partition lawsuit.

 There are two potential outcomes of a partition action.
-One is a partition in kind which is when the property is actually subdivided between the co-owners based on their respective interests.
-The other is a partition by sale which is when the property is sold and the proceeds are divided between the con-owners based on their respective interests.
+One is a partition in kind, which is when the property is subdivided between the co-owners based on their respective interests.
+The other is a partition by sale when the property is sold, and the proceeds are divided between the co-owners based on their respective interests.

 A partition in kind is the preferred method of partition in Mississippi.
-However, this is often not practical for a many reasons.
-Notably, Mississippi does not recognize partition by allotment which is where the entire property is awarded to one person.
-Therefore, If it is determined that the property cannot be fairly divided, then a sale may be ordered with the profits being divided between the co-owners based on their respective ownership interests.
+However, this is often not practical for many reasons.
+Notably, Mississippi does not recognize partition by allotment, where the entire property is awarded to one person.
+Therefore, if the property cannot be fairly divided, then a sale may be ordered with the profits being divided between the co-owners based on their respective ownership interests.

 How do I object to a partition?

-There is usually no legal basis for a co-owner to object to the filing of a partition complaint.
-However, a co-owner may object to a partition by sale if an equal division of the property can be made, or if an equal division is in the best interest of the parties.
+There is usually no legal basis for a co-owner to object to filing a partition complaint.
+However, a co-owner may object to a partition by sale if an equal property division can be made or if an equal division is in the parties’ best interest.
 This may mean selling one part of the property and dividing the rest.
-Ultimately, whether the court orders a partition in kind or partition by sale is determined by the court based on the specific facts of the case.
+Ultimately, whether the court orders a partition in kind or partition by sale is determined by the court based on the case’s specific facts.

-Any party seeking a partition by sale has the burden of proving that an equitable division is not feasible or in the best interests of the parties.
+Any party seeking a partition by sale has the burden of proving that an equitable division is not feasible or in the parties’ best interests.

 Is a lawsuit necessary?